onecommons/unfurl/README.md

 * You are developing an application with several distinct but interconnected services.
 Even a relatively simple web application has many dependencies that cut across its stack and development and deployment processes.
 Unfurl can manage that complexity without complicated DevOps processes -- see https://www.unfurl.cloud/blog/why-unfurl for more.

 * You have users that want to deploy your application on a variety of different cloud providers and self-hosted configurations.
-Just publish blueprint in an `.unfurl` folder or web UI on [Unfurl Cloud](https://unfurl.cloud), our open-source deployment platform.
+Add a blueprint to your source repository or publish it on cloudmap/[Unfurl Cloud](https://unfurl.cloud), our open-source deployment platform.

-* Collaborative, open without depending on server infrastructure.
-Use git workflow, pull requests, while provide secret management and limiting admin access.
+* You want to use familiar coding practices and development processes to both develop blueprints and manage operations without depending on costly server infrastructure or having to rely on manual and proprietary admin UI.

 ## How it works